Credible takeaways

 Who qualifies for unemployment deferment?

-Interest may accrue on your loans during unemployment deferment, depending on the type of loans you have.
-Interest will not accrue on the following loans:
+Interest may or may not accrue during unemployment deferment, depending on what type of loans you have.

 - Direct Subsidized Loans